m e n u

 name

 Imagination?
 Of course!
-It frightened him enough to push the Geybey straight back into the mattress and zip it up like locking somebody away for murder though.
+It was frightening enough to make him push the Geybey straight back into the mattress and zip it up like locking away somebody for murder though.
 Gosh, and sleep floated out of sight...

-"Happy birthday to you, happy birthday...", he was woken up, as every year, by the very cheerful and very unmusical voices of his parents.
-Peter kept his eyes closed as long as possible, must have dozed off in spite of himself - what a dream he had, yay.
-He jumped the morning hurdles well, glad his special day was overlooked at school and headed for his stall like a lonely horse, until he remembered that his relatives (both parents and their parents had all the siblings he didn't) - had certainly not forgotten: damn...
+"Happy birthday to you, happy birthday...", he was woken up, as every year, by the very cheerful and very unmusical voices of his parents and cake number one of seven.
+Peter kept his eyes closed as long as possible, must have dozed off in spite of himself: what a dream, yikes.
+He jumped the morning hurdles well, glad his special day was overlooked at school and then headed for his stall like a thirsty horse, until he remembered that his relatives (both parents and their parents had all the siblings he didn't) - had certainly not forgotten: damn...

 When he was underneath his blanket at last, the pictures in his head didn't let him sleep despite his being pooped: hypocrisy is hard work.
-And his pudgy sister, that faithless fart, hadn't come either, explaining something about three different planes on the phone: "Not good for the environment, brother!"
+And his pudgy sister, that faithless fart, hadn't come either, explaining something about three or four different planes on the phone: "Not good for the environment, brother!
+Come over next vacation..."
 All right.
 Almost reluctantly, he took out his Geybey, putting one earphone in as usual.
-And sighed with relief when nothing happened: a little guy called Xammy ran around, jumping on others and screeching as if he was getting barbecued.
+And was relieved when nothing particular happened: a little guy called Xammy ran around, jumping on others and screeching like a pig being roasted.
 There was something relaxing about it and yet it wasn't boring: you pressed this button or pushed that button down, up, right, left and could defeat and evade as you pleased.
 No one demanded anything of you, no one scolded, no impatient teachers, no laughing, stupid colleagues.
 And no parents with their eternal: "How was school, darling?
 Have you eaten your lunch, would you like an apple?
 Why don't you bring a school friend home, you know we don't mind...?"

 What should he answer?
-School was shit with a male cow in front of it, the old math pig asked me twice today and I tripped over my own tongue as usual (and over my feet in sports), they threw my lunch in the trash can, I don't have a single friend and don't need one and do you know what you can do with your silly apple?
-Instead, he took the apple and disappeared into his room, mumbling something about homework and an exam.
-He could actually feel his mother smiling after him: my son, such a hard-working dear, so easy to look after and obedient, oops...
+School was shit with a male cow in front of it, the old math hag asked me twice today and I tripped over my own tongue as usual (and over my feet in sports), they threw my lunch in the trash can, I don't have a single friend and don't need one and do you know what you can do with your silly apple?
+Instead, he took the apple and disappeared into his room, mumbling something about homework and an exam coming up.
+He could actually feel his mother radiating after him: my son, such a hard-working dear, so easy to look after and obedient, oops...

 He dutifully did his chores first and then switched on the Geybey.
 In the middle of it, it happened again: Xammy turned to him.